Are you new to the term composite decking?

 No matter what each brand markets, there is no ‘one board fits all’ in the range of composite decking.
 Many variables need to be considered before making your selection.
 A few of these key questions are:

 The best brand to use will depend on the individual project.
-An easy way to make this decision is to book in a consultation with our team.
+An easy way to decide is to book a consultation with our team.

 Image: Duralife Decking Australia

 Composite decking prices vary between products.
 The most important thing to consider here is (in bold as we repeat this so often to clients),